Built on relationships, defined by service.

 Ann DeLaney and Kathleen DeLaney began their litigation practice in Indianapolis in January of 2002, forming DeLaney & DeLaney LLC.
 It is one of the first mother-daughter law firms in the city.
-Since the firm opened in January 2002, DeLaney & DeLaney LLC has been certified by the National Association of Minority and Women Owned Law Firms (NAMWOLF), the City of Indianapolis, and the State of Indiana as a Women's Business Enterprise, growing to a group of five attorneys.
+Since the firm opened in January 2002, DeLaney & DeLaney LLC has been certified by the City of Indianapolis, and the State of Indiana as a Women's Business Enterprise, growing to a group of five attorneys.
 DeLaney & DeLaney is also an AV rated law firm by LexisNexis Martindale-Hubbell.

 Emily Herx's jury trial verdict was featured in Reader's Digest Magazine's July 2015 publication "A Catholic School Teacher Received IVF.
 Then She Was Fired for Being Immoral.
 Can a Catholic school dismiss an educator for breaking church tenets by receiving IVF for infertility?"

 Team DeLaney and friends enjoyed the third annual Pickled Pedaler firm outing in downtown Indianapolis on June 12, 2015.